Trancers: Reception

 On Rotten Tomatoes the film has an approval rating of 83% based on reviews from 6 critics.

 Variety described it as having a similar premise to The Terminator but falling short of that film.
-Kevin Thomas of the Los Angeles Times instead called it "a textbook example of efficient, effective exploitation film making".
+Kevin Thomas of the Los Angeles Times instead called it "a textbook example of efficient, effective exploitation film making."

-Neil Gaiman reviewed Trancers for Imagine magazine, and stated that it was "funny, comic-book, and fun, I enjoyed it immensely".
+Neil Gaiman reviewed Trancers for Imagine magazine, and stated that it was "funny, comic-book, and fun, I enjoyed it immensely."

 Creature Feature gave the movie two stars, finding the story a mess but noted that some of the sequels are better.

 Thomerson preferred this film to the sequels finding it more visceral and character driven.

 The Encyclopedia of Science Fiction found that while it is an action film, it has many science fiction ideas and an interesting punk look.

-The Conway Daily Sun praised the film, especially Thomerson's and Hunt's performance.
+The Conway Daily Sun praised the film, especially Thomerson's and Hunt's performances.

 James Cameron reportedly enjoyed the film and began recommending Danny Bilson and Paul DeMeo for other projects.

+Home media

+Trancers was released on VHS and LaserDisc in 1985, DVD in 2000, and Blu-ray in 2014.

+On October 18, 2022, a two-disc collector's edition of the film was released on 4K Ultra HD Blu-ray, containing the director's commentary, the Trancers: City of Lost Angels short, behind-the-scenes, and more.

+A black and white version of the film was released on February 7, 2025.

 Sequels

-The film received a direct-to-video sequel in 1991, titled Trancers II: The Return of Jack Deth.
+The film spawned five direct-to-video sequels: Trancers II: The Return of Jack Deth (1991), Trancers III: Deth Lives (1992), Trancers 4: Jack of Swords (1994), Trancers 5: Sudden Deth (1994), and Trancers 6 (2002).
 Additionally, Trancers: City of Lost Angels was shot in between the first and second films.
 The 20-minute short was a part of the unreleased 1988 anthology film Pulse Pounders, but was released separately on DVD in 2013.
 The film has since started a franchise of six main films.